Compare two cars

 Verdict

 Volkswagen appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Passat beats the other contender by far, making it the best choice without even considering other things.
-It all continues in the same direction, with Volkswagen offering somewhat better performance, just enough to call it quicker.
-To make things even better, it consumps less fuel!
+When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out.
+Passat still consumps less fuel, which needs to be taken into consideration.
 All together, there's not much more to say, in this case I wouldn't even consider anything but Volkswagen.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.